-Hook up to water by attaching a 1⁄2 -inch minimum highpressure water hose to the city water service.
+Hook up to water by attaching a $\frac{1}{2}$ -inch minimum high-pressure water hose to the city water service.

-Plug the 120-volt, 30-amp Electrical Cable into the City Power Service.
+Plug the 120-volt, 30-amp electrical cable into the City Power Service.
 Be sure you have the wire grounded and have the proper polarity.
-See Electrical Section for technical details.

 To use the generator, you simply start it.
 All switching is done automatically.
-The generator can be started from the switch inside the front roadside roof locker.
+The generator can be started from the main Multiplex control panel just inside the entry door.
 It is easier on your generator and appliances if you'll allow the generator to reach its normal operating speed (about a minute) prior to applying heavy current loads.